dloubser1/Milestone-3/index.md

      - Having the application be an addition to Zoom, or an independent service

-* User Story 2: As a student, I want to save my notes so that I can review the material later.
+* **User Story 2**: As a student, I want to save my notes so that I can review the material later.
 Ideas:

      - Saving locally, on the PC